Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Azure Private DNS Zone can be deployed centrally for easier management of DNS records.
 Azure Virtual Network linked with Azure Private Zone can potentially run domain controllers which facilitates streamlined connectivity from on-premise sites.
 Azure services which support Private Link/Endpoint can leverage centrally managed Azure Private Zone and prevent having to create them per application deployment.

-*Deny-Private-DNS-Zones* policy helps in preventing creation of Azure Private DNS Zone in the scope over which it is applied.
+**Deny-Private-DNS-Zones** policy helps in preventing creation of Azure Private DNS Zone in the scope over which it is applied.
 Enterprises can view compliance status against this policy even when the policy enforcement is disabled. *Deny-Private-DNS-Zones* policy helps in streamlining connectivity from on-premise sites as well as access to Azure PaaS services using Private Link/Endpoint.

-## Deny-PublicIP

 ## Enforce network traffic control